-The price for lunch will be \$2.35 and breakfast \$1.25.
+The price for lunch at the Middle School will be \$2.35 and breakfast \$1.25.
+The price for lunch for Pre-K-6th grade will be \$2.10.
 Students may charge if necessary, but we expect repayment as soon as possible.
 Parents will be notified of unpaid debt; all debt must be repaid by the end of the school year.